The Foundation for a Meaningful Life

 • Writing

-In grade four, students begin to work through the stages of the writing workshop at their own pace and are encouraged to edit their work more independently as they become more facile with the mechanics of writing.
+In grade four, students begin to work through the stages of writing at their own pace and are encouraged to edit their work more independently as they become more facile with the mechanics of writing.
 Students learn about paragraph formation, dialogue, and literary devices as ways to enhance their written work.
 The spelling curriculum advances to the next level.

 A yearlong vocabulary and word study program is also an integral part of English instruction.
 In fourth grade, teachers create a word-rich environment by modeling an interest in words through what students see in the classroom, read in a variety of texts, hear in the classroom, and use in speaking and writing.
-As part of their word study, students explore derivational relationships and Greek and Latin roots, making meaningful connections between words they know and words they may not know.
+As part of their word study, students explore derivational relationships and Greek and Latin roots, making meaningful connections between words they know and those they may not know.

 • Social Studies